Harry Edwards (healer): Spiritual healing

-Skeptical reception
+Sceptical reception

 A study in the British Medical Journal (Rose, 1954) investigated spiritual healing, therapeutic touch and faith healing.
 In a hundred cases that were investigated, no single case revealed that the healer's intervention alone resulted in any improvement or cure of a measurable organic disability.
 Edwards claimed he had cured about a hundred thousand people in Britain but Rose could not verify a single cure by Edwards.
 Rose visited a healing session held by Edwards and observed that an old lady had claimed to have been cured during the session and had walked without her sticks, but by the time the session was over was walking with two sticks out of the hall.